VirtualMetric/virtualmetric-docs/docs/glos.md

 ## S

-**Supervisor** Checks the health of the processes.
-Restarts stopped services, cleans up `temp` folder, etc.
+**Supervisor** The component that checks the health of the processes.
+It restarts stopped services, cleans up the `temp` folder, etc.

 ## T